Below is a list of the largest

-The B-17 Flying Fortress was the primary
+The B-17 Flying Fortress was the main

-campaign of World War II against
+throughout World War II against

 than any other U.S. aircraft in World

 War II.
-The Flying
+The Flying Fortress was heavily

-guns, this meaning their
+guns, this meaning their Bomb loads

 were less than other aircraft of a

 Of the 1.5 million metric tons of

-bombs dropped on Germany by U.S.
+Bombs dropped on Germany by U.S.

-aircraft, 640,000 tons were dropped from
+aircraft, 640,000 tons were from

 Lancaster, length 69 ft,

-102 ft, 280 mph, bomb load 7
+wingspan 102 ft, 280 mph, bomb load 7